 Real-world experiences are emphasized throughout our curriculum.
 Some examples:

 - Marketing students develop marketing surveys and plans for small businesses and not-for-profit organizations.

-- Students in the income tax class assist elderly and low-income people in the community.
+- Tax students assist elderly and low-income people in the community.

-- Accounting students use software such as Quickbooks and Peachtree to account for all the operations and functions of a small business.
+- Accounting students use software such as Quickbooks and other software to account for all the operations and functions of a small business.

 - Management students compete in teams in a computerized business simulation to see who can best manage the resources of a corporation to maximize profitability and stock price.